-Analytics Event Naming Conventions: The Complete Guide
+Analytics Event Naming Conventions: The Definitive Guide

 Ask five engineers how they'd name an analytics event for a user adding an item to a cart.
 You'll get five different answers: AddToCart, add_to_cart, cart_item_added, CartAdd, ecommerce.cart.add.
 They're all reasonable.
 They're all incompatible.